abdullah1116/torrent-stream-url/README.md

 - `/magnet?link=<magnet_uri>`: Streams a torrent from a magnet URI.
 - `/imdb/:id`: Streams a torrent from an IMDb ID using the YTS API.
+- `/torrent`: it return html for handling torrent file, here you can upload torrent file

 ## Systemd Service Setup (Optional)